OpenC3/openc3-cosmos-script-engine-cstol/README.md

 ## License

-OpenC3 is released under the AGPL v3 with a few addendums.
+Licensed for use only by University of Colorado LASP.
 See [LICENSE.txt](LICENSE.txt)